-Who Works In the Preschool
+Who Works In the Preschool (IQPPS 10.3)

-Program Administrator The elementary principal is designated as the program administrator supervising the preschool program.
-The principal meets all qualifications described in the Iowa Quality Preschool Program Standards.
-IQPPS 10.3
+Program Administrator: The PK-6 principal is designated as the program administrator supervising the preschool program.
+The principal meets all qualifications described in the IQPPS Standards.
+(IQPPS 10.3)

-Teacher A full-time teacher licensed by the Iowa Board of Educational Examiners and holding an Early Childhood endorsement is assigned to the preschool classroom.
-IQPPS 6.3Teacher Assistant
+Teacher: A full-time teacher licensed by the Iowa Board of Educational Examiners and holding an Early Childhood endorsement is assigned to the preschool classroom.

-A full time teacher assistant in the classroom carries out activities under the supervision of the teacher.
-The teacher assistant will have specialized training in early childhood education.
-IQPPS 6.4
+Paraprofessional: A full time paraprofessional in the classroom carries out activities under the supervision of the teacher.
+The paraprofessional has specialized training in early childhood education.

-School Nurse

-The preschool will have the assistance of the school nurse.
-The current nurse is available full time, is a certified RN, and is recertified every three years.
-She maintains student health records by updating them quarterly, and attends to the health needs of the students while they are at school.
+School Nurse: The preschool will have the assistance of the school nurse.
+The current nurse is a certified RN and is recertified every three years.
+She attends to the health needs of the students while they are at school.
 She is available for parent consultation when necessary.